 A modern credits look that works for most music videos.

-Recreate the look from everyones favorite MTV music videos with this throwback look.
+Recreate the look from everyones favorite MTV music videos.

 1. The evolution of music video credits